 Make Your Living Room Stand Out With Some Staging Help

 If you're selling your home, you might be wondering whether it's better to show the home empty or try home staging.
 In most home selling situations, a home shows better with furniture.
-Staring at a ceiling, floor and four empty walls make it hard for buyers to visualize their own belongings in the home.
+Staring at a ceiling, floor, and empty walls make it harder for buyers to visualize their own belongings in the home.
 If buyers can't picture themselves living there, they aren't likely to buy it.
-Home staging can get expensive, however.

 It Pays to Stage the Living Room